levonlee/vagrant/wordpress/README.md

-Build a Vagrant box that has:
+Build a Vagrant box using this Vagrantfile:
 * Ubuntu Trust64
 * Docker
-* Docker image mysql
+* Docker image mysql:5.7.9
 * Docker image wordpress

 After that, you can repackage it into a new Vagrant box